 Highly proactive nutrigenomic recommendations can then be made to assist the dysfunctional enzyme pathways which result from mutations in these interlocking wheels of our biochemical life.

 In the post WWII period we have enabled Big Pharma and the equally rapacious insurance industries to back us into the no-choice problem zones described in the physician’s account reprinted above.
-I can only echo his insightful recounting based on my long experience as a general, vascular, and trauma surgeon.
+I can only echo his insightful recounting based on my long experience as a general, vascular, and trauma surgeon when cancer patients received my daily attention.

 How many times in my past have I been involved with cases which failed the usual harsh treatments of surgery, chemotherapy, and radiation?

 There is no easy answer to this self imposed rhetorical question.
 If an easy answer existed, I would have to qualify it by saying that not enough was done to invoke and assist the patient’s natural healing intelligence.
-The Divine Healing Intelligence (DHI), which makes our lives possible, is always silently at play to assist the healing and evolution of the 4 aspects of our lives…body, mind, emotion, and spirit.
+The Divine Healing Intelligence (DHI), which makes our lives possible, is always silently at play inside of our being to assist the healing and evolution of the 4 aspects of our lives…body, mind, emotion, and spirit.
+The DHI is the inner physician and healer.

-When we, as individuals and health care providers, gain more traction and development in our cultural spiritual evolution then we will begin to understand and more fully embrace the DHI principle.
+When we, as health care consumers and health care providers, gain more development in our cultural and spiritual evolution then we will begin to understand and more fully embrace the DHI principle.
 This will enable new paradigms of healing at individual and larger social levels as technology begins to align, investigate, and develop tools and applications to further the movement.
 We will move forward as a human race, saving humanity and our planet.
 The DHI principle of holism extends into ecological healing of our planet as well.

 Furthermore, there are no studies which support what the oncologists contend regarding the negative effects of micronutrient usage during cancer Rx.
 Their reflexive “standard-of-care-no-antioxidants-during-chemoRx” speaking is a recommendation which has not been substantiated in any clinical trial.
 Well designed trials should be undertaken.
 I believe such trials would crack the prevailing treatment paradigms apart, and help shift cancer treatments into more merciful and effective modalities.
 Such a shift would reduce much suffering and improve outcomes.